learn-co-curriculum/SENG-LIVE-Phase-2-ProjectShowcase/04_react_forms/slide.md

 state.prop = "New Value"
 setState(state);

-// do this instead because it will (newState object will be different from the old one) setState(state => ({...state, prop: "New Value"}) )
+// do this instead because it will update the DOM(newState object will be different from previous) setState(state => ({...state, prop: "New Value"}) )
 ```